tpoisot/ms_connectance_complexity/ms_conn_compl.md

 # Simulations

 In the previous part, we show mathematically that connectance (the number of realized *vs.* possible interactions), relative to the network size, determines the size of the *network space*, *i.e.* how many possible network combinations exist.
 Based on this, we can therefore expect that the degree distribution will be contingent upon network connectance.
 Specifically, we expect that the variance of the degree distribution, which is often related to ecosystem properties and other network structures [@fortuna_nestedness_2010], will display a hump-shaped relationship with connectance.
 The mean, kurtosis, and skewness of the degree distribution should all vary in a monotonous way with connectance.

 In the simulations below, we use networks of 30 nodes, filled with 35 to
-$M_{30}$ interactions.
+$M_{30}$ interactions, by steps of 10.
 We use two different routines to generate random networks, that are contrasted in the way they distribute edges among nodes.
-First, we generate Erdős-Rényi (ER) graphs, meaning that every potential interaction has the same probability of being realized [@erdos_random_1959].
+First, we generate Erdős-Rényi (ER, undirected) graphs, meaning that every potential interaction has the same probability of being realized [@erdos_random_1959].
 We use an algorithm inspired by @knuth_volume_1997, allowing to fix the number of edges in the graph rather than the probability of an edge occurring, although the generated graphs have the same properties as the original ER model.
 A total of 19000 networks are generated this way.
-Second, we use the niche model of food webs [@williams_simple_2000], which generates networks under rules representing hypothesized mechanisms of prey-selection in empirical ecosystems [@gravel_inferring_2013].
+Second, we use the niche model of food webs [@williams_simple_2000], which generates (directed) networks under rules representing hypothesized mechanisms of prey-selection in empirical ecosystems [@gravel_inferring_2013].
 This particular model assumes that the existence of interactions is constrained by the position of species along a "niche" axis, for example body size.
-Other randomization methods for food webs exists, but given that
-@stouffer_quantitative_2005 showed that they yield similar degree distributions to the niche model, we will not use them here.
+Other randomization methods for food webs exists, but given that @stouffer_quantitative_2005 showed that they yield similar degree distributions to the niche model, we will not use them here.
 A total of 500 replicates for each value of $l$ are generated.
 All networks generated with the two models are free of self-edges and nodes with a null degree.

 For each replicate, we measure the degree distribution and report its variance, coefficient of variation, kurtosis, and skewness.
 In addition, for